-Legal entity identifier: 549300B7KBL6SLILAM62
+Legal entity identifier:

-Does this financial product have a sustainable investment objective? x No Yes It will make a minimum of sustainable X It promotes Environmental/Social (E/S) investments with an environmental characteristics and while it does not have objective: % as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the in economic activities that do not EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy X with an environmental objective in economic activities that do not qualify It will make a minimum of sustainable as environmentally sustainable under investments with a social objective:% the EU Taxonomy X with a social objective It promotes E/S characteristics, but will not make sustainable investments system laid down in establishing a list of economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
+Does this financial product have a sustainable investment objective?
+Yes X No It will make a minimum of sustainable investments with an x It promotes Environmental/Social (E/S) characteristics and while it does not have as its environmental objective: % objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments in economic activities that with an environmental chiective in economic qualify as environmentally sustainable under the FU with an environmental objective in economic activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy whith an antironmental chiestive in economic in economic activities that do not qualify as x with an environmental objective in economic activities that do not qualify as environmentally environmentally sustainable sustainable under the EU Taxonomy under the EU Taxonomy x with a social objective It will make a minimum of sustainable investments with a It promotes E/S characteristics, but will not make any sustainable investments social objective: % Sustainable investinents attained.